jpitoniak/11ty-starter/README.md

 * **build** - builds the site FOR PRODUCTION, which includes minifying JavaScript and CSS assets
 * **build-test** - builds the site FOR TESTING: assets won't be minified, but sourcemaps will be generated
-* **watch** - same as *test*, but Eleventy keeps running after the build to watch for changes and automatically rebuilds the site when any are detected
+* **watch** - same as *build-test*, but Eleventy keeps running after the build to watch for changes and automatically rebuilds the site when any are detected
 * **serve** - same as *watch*, but Eleventy also starts a webserver on port 8080 for local testing
 * **clean** - delete everything from the _site directory.
 This is automatically called when running *build*.